kenan-rhoton/wargame/unit-builder.markdown

 - Large Shields (3): +1 Defense, additional +1 when not within 3" of enemy.
 1H.
 - Heavy Armor (4): +2 Defense, -2" Move
 - Kevlar (10): +1 Defense. +3 Additional Ranged Defense.
+- Full Plate (12): +3 Defense, -2" Move
-- Minelayer (15): Can drop a mine within 3", which can be detonated when an enemy moves within 3" of it, hitting any units within 3" with a Damage 1D6, -3 Penetration attack.
+- Minelayer (15): Can drop a mine within 3", which can be detonated when an enemy moves within 3" of it, automatically hitting any units within 3" with a Damage 1D6, -3 Penetration attack.
-- Precision Visor (30): If this unit doesn't move, enemy units it Shoots at are not considered to be in Cover.
+- Precision Visor (30): 2H.
+If this unit doesn't move, enemy units it Shoots at are not considered to be in Cover.

 ### Command Options